06 Mar The 5 main attractions to see in El Born

-A perfect place to spend your morning and start your day with some fresh fruits, vegetables and other local foods.
-They totally renovated the market in 2005 and the beautiful coloured ceramic roof catches the eye immediately.
-The Market opens from 7:30 AM to 3:30 PM on Mondays, Wednesdays and Saturdays and from 7:30 AM to 8:30 PM on Tuesdays, Thursdays and Fridays.
+A perfect place to spend your morning and start your day with some fresh fruits, vegetables, and other local foods.
+They totally renovated the market in 2005 and the beautiful colored ceramic roof catches the eye immediately.
+The Market opens from 7:30 AM to 3:30 PM on Mondays, Wednesdays, and Saturdays and from 7:30 AM to 8:30 PM on Tuesdays, Thursdays, and Fridays.

 El Born Cultural Centre

 In the ruins of the old market, we now find the Cultural Centre of El Born.
 This hidden gem is worth a visit and has 5 areas that will surprise you.
 From archaeological remains, Exhibitions, events, and concerts to restaurants and shops.
 Inside you can find the ruins revealing traces of the demarcations of streets and houses Barcelona of the 1700s.
 This part is free to access for everybody.
 The Cultural Centre is host to multiple exhibitions and events throughout the entire year, the program can be found on their website.
 The Cultural Center is open Tuesday through Sunday from 10 AM-8 PM.

 The impressive piece of architecture located in the center of the neighborhood.
 It is an outstanding example of Catalan Gothic.
 The buildings with high ceilings and tall clerestory windows will surely impress you.
 The Church is the focal point of Plaza Santa Maria del Mar, home of many cozy terraces and tapas restaurants.
 There is a daily service at 7:30 which is free for anyone to attend.